Good academic standing

 Click the Application tab.

-Other London activities may include a backstage tour (i.e. at the Royal National Theatre or Shakespeare’s Globe), workshops, and a variety of other cultural and social activities.
-A break planned midway through the program will allow brief travel in England or to the continent.
+Other London activities may include a backstage tour at the Royal National Theatre, Shakespeare’s Globe, or other theatres, workshops led by British theatre artists, and a variety of cultural and social activities.

 1111 University Capitol Centre

 The United Kingdom is a highly-developed country with an advanced economy.
 An excellent rail system makes getting around England, Wales, and Scotland easy.
 From the excitement of its larger cities (London, Birmingham, and Glasgow) to the charm of its hamlets steeped in history and tradition, the U.K. has something to offer everyone.